usgs/wdfn-blog/content/api_catalog.md

 [^semantics]: Generally, the terms endpoint, web service, and API are more or less synonymous.
 Only in this article have we strived to enforce a consistent (if somewhat arbitrary) distinction.

-[^sorich]: Any single laboratory analytical result, in addition to the final quantitaive value (_e.g._, 4.5 milligrams per liter), can contain metadata including but not limited to: qualifier, method reporting level, analytical method, laboratory free-text comments, analytical standard deviation, laboratory set numbers, sample preparation and analysis dates, analyzing entity, and data-approval status.
+[^sorich]: Any single laboratory analytical result, in addition to the final quantitative value (_e.g._, 4.5 milligrams per liter), can contain metadata including but not limited to: qualifier, method reporting level, analytical method, laboratory free-text comments, analytical standard deviation, laboratory set numbers, sample preparation and analysis dates, analyzing entity, and data-approval status.